On any given night, there are approximately 2,001 people, including those in families, experiencing homelessness in Charlotte-Mecklenburg County.1

 Our community needs over 16,000 affordable rental housing units, with or without services, to prevent and end homelessness.2

 Homeless families tend to be younger, headed by single mothers, and have children under the age of six.3

-On any given night, nearly one-third of people experiencing homelessness in our community are part of a family with dependent children.4
+On any given night, over one-third of people experiencing homelessness in our community are part of a family with dependent children.4

 Veterans are about 50 percent more likely than the general population to experience homelessness.5

 Soldiers who served in Vietnam and post-Vietnam era conflict are the veterans at the greatest risk of homelessness.6